-Variable pay is employee compensation that changes as compared to the salary which is paid in equal proportions throughout the year.
-Variable pay is used generally to recognize and reward employee contribution toward company productivity, profitability, teamwork, safety, quality, or some other metric deemed important by senior leaders.
+Variable pay is employee compensation that changes.
+It is often used to recognize and reward employee contribution toward company productivity, profitability, teamwork, safety, quality, or some other metric deemed important by senior leaders.
 This performance-based payment is common in the sales field where pay is limited only by the salesperson's ability to close deals.

-Variable pay is an expected employee benefit if you are going to excite and retain employees.
-They want the opportunity to earn variable compensation to bolster their basic salary.
+Variable pay is an expected employee benefit to excite and retain employees.
+They want the opportunity to earn variable compensation to bolster their base salary.
 And, today's employees are also looking for more than just a base salary and benefits package when they decide to come on board and work for an employer.

 It is no longer enough for a company—even a global company—to offer the same generic benefits to every person they hire.
-Employees now expect comprehensive benefits packages that are tailored to their own personal needs—not just to broadly defined demographics.
+Employees now expect comprehensive benefits packages that are tailored to their own personal circumstances—not just to broadly defined demographic needs.

 Employer Costs in Pay and Variable Pay

-Employers must present both the intrinsic and the extrinsic value of the benefits they offer in an easy-to-read and understandable format to employees.
+Employers must present employees with both the intrinsic and extrinsic value of the benefits they offer in an easy-to-read and understandable format.
 Conveying benefits packages in layman’s terms is not an easy task.
 Efficiently relaying this information is a time-consuming—but critical—task.

 Make sure your system gives employees access to a resource to ask questions in real-time about which plan makes the most sense for them or their families.

 In the same vein, it makes sense for employers to openly share information about the cost of benefits.
-Benefits are costly, especially if a company provides a wide range of unique benefits, but most employees don’t realize this.
-Your average employee has no idea about the percentage his compensation is increased by the value of his benefits.
+The typical employee has no idea by what percentage his compensation increases because of the value of his benefits.

 If an employer is clear about how much the company is investing to make its employees happier and healthier, those employees will have more appreciation for the benefits offered.